elynch90/racknergate/README.md

 These materials are shared in the public interest for purposes of accountability and transparency.

+### NOTE TO THE FBI
+If you were indeed investigating this matter the entire time -- I am happy to issue public retractions for the statments made by raster.ai condemning your inaction.

+Obviously, I have no idea how you guys run your agency and it appears this is much bigger than I thought.

+<i>I am not here to tell you what to do but simply a dedicated patriot and believer of the founding fathers ideals for this country.</i>

 # 🇺🇸 GOD BLESS AMERICA — LET FREEDOM RING
 **🦅 Whistleblowers aren't the problem.
 They're the firewall.**